HDR/GBPrinter-Emulator-Kit-Minimal/README.md

 ## Usage:

-NOTE: on V1.2 boards the indicator for cable direction is wrong, up on the board corresponds with up the cable.
+NOTE: on V1.2 boards the indicator for cable direction is wrong, up on the board corresponds with up on the cable.

 Short pads marked "1" for normal operation